A Detailed Guide to Get Your Site Running Optimally

 WordPress is written using an open source scripting language called PHP.
 Because of this, PHP is the main code used by WordPress to process user requests on your sites.
 PHP also fetches and interacts with data from your database.

-A. Set up a Google Analytics account and link to your website
+B. Set up a Google Analytics account and track your website

-Google analytics is another great service by Google.
-Unlike Google search console, Google analytics provides you with free tools to get insight on your website visitors behaviour.
+Google Analytics is a popular service by Google.
+Unlike Search Console, Analytics provides you free tools to assess visitor behavior on your website.
 Using this information, you can build informed marketing strategies.

-- Real time data - Locations, traffic sources, content, events, conversions
+- Real time data - Location, traffic sources, content, events, conversions

-- Behavior - site search, site content, site speed, events
+- Behaviour - Site search, site content, site speed, events

 - Conversions - Goals, E-commerce, multi channel funnel